-7.3 Registration fees
+7.3 Registration Fees

 The Registrar shall receive a fee out of the Scheme Property of each Sub-fund for providing registration services for each Sub-fund.
-Such fee is payable monthly and is accrued daily in arrears by reference to the Net Asset Value of the Sub-fund on the immediately preceding Dealing Day.
-The current fees payable to the ACD are as follows: An amount equal to 0.03% of the net asset value of each Sub-fund subject to a minimum of £1,500 and a maximum of £100,000 per annum.
+Such fee is payable monthly and is accrued daily in arrears by reference to the Net Asset Value of each of the Sub-funds on the immediately preceding Dealing Day.
+The registration fee is an amount equal to 0.03% of the net asset value of each of the Sub-funds subject to a minimum of £1,500 per annum and a maximum of £100,000 per annum.

-7.4 Depositary's fee and expenses
+7.4 Depositary's Fee and Expenses

 The Depositary is entitled to receive out of each Sub-fund by way of remuneration a periodic charge, which will be calculated and accrue daily and be paid monthly as soon as practicable after the end of each month, and certain additional charges and expenses.
-The rate of the Depositary's periodic charge in respect of each Sub-fund will be such rate or rates as agreed from time to time between the ACD and the Depositary in accordance with the COLL Sourcebook.
+The rate of the Depositary's periodic charge in respect of each Subfund will be such rate or rates as agreed from time to time between the ACD and the Depositary in accordance with the COLL Sourcebook.
 The current rate of the Depositary's periodic charge in respect of each Sub-fund is:

 Value of Sub-fund Fee

 £0 - £100 million 0.03%

 £100 million - £150 million 0.0175%

 £150 million - £1 billion 0.01%

-£1 billion - £2 billion 0.005%

-£2 billion and above 0.0025%
+£1 billion - £2 billion 0.005% £2 billion and above 0.0025%

-of the value of the Scheme Property of the Sub-fund, subject to a minimum of $\pounds 12,500$ plus VAT.
+of the value of the Scheme Property of the Sub-fund, subject to a minimum of £12,500 plus VAT, per annum.
+In addition VAT on the amount of the periodic charge will be paid out of Scheme Property of the Sub-fund.